AshBT/plumber/README.md

     cd plumber-hello && plumber bundle .

-This will package the source code into a Docker container which you can run locally with `docker run -p 9800:9800 plumber/hello`.
+This will package the *directory* into a Docker container which you can run locally with `docker run -p 9800:9800 plumber/hello`.

-You can then `curl localhost:9800 -d '{"name": "qadium"}' -H 'Content-Type: application/json'` and receive the output from the greeter, which should look something like
+You can then `curl localhost:9800 -d '{"name": "qadium"}' -H 'Content-Type: application/json'` (if you're on OSX, replace `localhost` with the output of `boot2docker ip`) and receive the output from the greeter, which should look something like

     {"name": "qadium", "hello", "Hello, qadium, my name is bazbux"}

 You can do the same with `plumber-host`.
 First, navigate to its directory and run `plumber bundle .`.
 You can run a container locally with `docker run -p 9800:9800 plumber/host`.
 You can again use `curl` to send data to the server and see its response.

-### Pipelines
+## Pipelines
 We now create a pipeline

     plumber create foo